TC Tourism helped with trip planning and passes for some of the activities mentioned below. All opinions are my own.

 Bring your own or rent water toys to play on.
 Stand Up Paddle Boards are a great option for the oft-calm Grand Traverse Bays.
 Or choose to kayak in the Boardman River or in the lake – either option will cool you off.
 If you need to rent equipment, check out The River Outfitters.
 They’re located in the heart of downtown Traverse City and offer all sorts of rentals.

 Yes, my brother owns a Fishing Charter in Traverse City.
-I’m proud of little brother for his top-notch ratings on Trip Advisor for Daydreamer Fishing Charters and my kids can attest to how awesome it is to fish – and catch! – with Captain Uncle Ben.
+I’m proud of my little brother for his top-notch ratings on Trip Advisor for Daydreamer Fishing Charters and my kids can attest to how awesome it is to fish – and catch! – with Captain Uncle Ben.

 Hint – book a trip for August.
-That’s when most of the out-of-state visitors have gone home (their schools start before ours do) and the salmon has started biting in the bays.
+That’s when most of the out-of-state visitors have gone home (their schools start before ours do) and the salmon have started biting in the bays.
 It’s an experience you will never forget!